polymorpher/one-wallet/README.md

 1wallet is non-custodial.
 Only you, who controls the Google Authenticator that scanned the setup QR code, can access and control the wallet.
 The wallet's operations do not rely on any centralized server operated by any company.

-1wallet is EVM compatible.
-It currently operates exclusively on [Harmony network](https://harmony.one).
+1wallet is EVM compatible and may operate on multiple networks.
+It was first launched on [Harmony network](https://harmony.one) in Sep 2021

 [1]: Unless you use rooted or jailbreak devices, in which case you need to take care of security insulation by yourself